lqc/thinkcspy/source/modules.rst

                     from mymod2 import f1, f2, v1, v2

-        The second form brings the imported objects into the namespace of the importing module, while the first form preserves a seperate namespace for the imported module, requiring ``mymod1.v1`` to access the ``v1`` variable from that module.
+        The second form brings the imported objects into the namespace of the importing module, while the first form preserves a separate namespace for the imported module, requiring ``mymod1.v1`` to access the ``v1`` variable from that module.